MRafa-A/IoT-Oximeter/README.md

 * Beat Detection: Visual/audio feedback on heartbeat detection
 * Automatic Calibration: Self-calibrating sensor readings
 * Low Power: Optimized for extended operation

+## What is IoT?
+Internet of Things (IoT) connects physical devices to the internet, enabling remote

+monitoring and control.
+In this project:

+Traditional Oximeter: You must be physically present to read values

+IoT Oximeter: You can:

+* Monitor readings from anywhere with internet
+* Receive alerts on your smartphone
+* Track historical data in the cloud
+* Access from multiple devices simultaneously

+IoT System Components

+1. Hardware/Things: Sensors (MAX30100) and actuators
+2. Internet: WiFi connectivity via ESP8266
+3. Cloud/Server: Blynk servers or local web server
+4. Application: Mobile app or web browser interface